johannesjh/req2flatpak/docs/source/api.rst

 ...if you include the resulting build module in a flatpak build, the module will install the required packages.

-You will benefit from a writing a custom script
-(in contrast to simply using req2flatpak's commandline interface) if you want to change the modify or tweak the behavior.
-In a custom script, you have all the freedom in the world to modify each step as you see fit.
-For example:

-* you may want to query other package indices instead of pypi,

-* you may prefer wheels or sdists for certain packages, or

-* you may want to exclude specific packages.
+Using the python API has the benefit that you can modify and tweak the behavior in a very flexible way.
+E.g., in each step in the above script, you could modify or tweak the data and/or invocations.
+For further details, see section :ref:`Customization`.

-The following subsections explain in detail how you can use req2flatpak's python api in your custom script.
+The following sections explain in detail how you can use req2flatpak's python api in your custom script.
 For further inspiration you can also have a look at how req2flatpak's :py:meth:`~req2flatpak.main` method is implemented.

 Specifying Target Platforms